Lebenet/BitCraftulator/README.md

 - App.zip, then extract
 - the App folder

-Open the folder, run the "BitCraftulator - RunApp" shortcut
+Open the folder, install the assembly (provided installer), then run the "BitCraftulator - RunApp" shortcut

 If you want to edit the recipes, open the Recipes.json file, but remember that the program won't work if the json format isn't respected